-Here is a real cold call example from a salesperson that appears to sell PEO services which is a type of HR and payroll outsourcing.
+Here is a real cold call example from a salesperson that appears to sell PEO services, which is a type of HR and payroll outsourcing.
 In this video, we provide the recording of the call and after that we provide an assessment of the call in terms of what went well and what could have been better.
-We then follow that up with a cold call script that we would use if we were this salesperson.
+We then follow that up with a cold call script for this particular situation.

 Don’t Use too Many Words

-The time that you have on a cold call is extremely short so do not waste that valuable time with words and sentences that do not a good job of getting you to your goal of closing the prospect on the next step in your sales process.
-In this cold call example, this salesperson uses too many words and says stuff that does not make progress toward his goal.
+The time that you have on a cold call is extremely short so do not waste that valuable time talking about stuff that does not a good job of getting you to your goal of closing the prospect on the next step in your sales process.
+In this cold call example, this salesperson uses talks too much and is not efficient with what he says and how he uses the brief window of time.

 Don’t Ask About the Emails You Sent

 One example of how this salesperson uses his words in a less optimum way is how he spends time at the beginning of the call telling me about an email he sent and asking me if I had seen it.
-Not only is there little to be gained by him getting the answer to this question, it is a waste of time.
+Not only is there little to be gained by him getting the answer to this question, it is a waste of time talking about this and a cold call needs to be extremely short.

 Share a Value Statement